avolve-dao/avolve/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Intellectual Property & Ownership
+## License & Ownership

-All code, documentation, assets, and database schema/migrations in this repository are the exclusive property of the **Avolve DAO**.
-Unauthorized use, distribution, or reproduction is strictly prohibited.
-All contributors agree that their contributions become the property of Avolve DAO and are subject to the DAO’s governance and licensing terms.

-## 📄 License

-This project is proprietary software owned by Avolve DAO.
+This project and all associated documentation, code, and assets are owned, controlled, and managed by the **Avolve DAO**.
 All rights reserved.
+Redistribution, modification, or commercial use is subject to DAO approval and the platform's terms of service.
+For licensing or usage inquiries, contact admin@avolve.io.

-## 🙏 Acknowledgements
+## 📄 Acknowledgements

 - [Next.js](https://nextjs.org/)
 - [Supabase](https://supabase.io/)